-Our research also found that Dutch consumers prioritise security and privacy far above all other factors within their online experience.
-Fear of identity theft was highlighted by 70% as a specific area of concern when transacting online - more than any other factor.
+Our research also found that Spanish consumers have experienced a high exposure to fraud, and that they prioritise security and privacy far above all other factors within their online experience.
 They only trust those businesses in which they have confidence in their ability to safeguard data and privacy.

-The top four types of organisations viewed most favourably in this regard are retail banks (55%), government agencies (49%), credit card companies (46%), payment services providers (35%).
+The top four types of organisations viewed most favourably in this regard are retail banks (38%), credit card companies (38%), payment services providers (34%) and government agencies (34%).

-Percentages reflect responses from 152 Netherlands consumers to the question "Please rank order the following businesses with your top 5, from the one you are most confident in protecting and securing your personal data, to the one you are least confident".
-Experian wave 2 Global Research, June 2022.
+Percentages reflect responses from 151 Spanish consumers to the question "Please rank order the following businesses with your top 5, from the one you are most confident in protecting and securing your personal data, to the one you are least confident", Experian wave 2 global consumer research, June 2022.